Curriculum in Ferrara

 Middlebury's program in Italy presupposes the student's general academic competence and sufficient ability in written and spoken Italian.
 Our program emphasizes acquisition of language skills and intellectual development through a curriculum of linguistic, literary, and cultural study exclusively in Italian.We strongly urge all students to enroll in the program for the full academic year: compared to a shorter stay, the linguistic, academic, and personal benefits of a ten-month stay are incalculable.

 Students choosing to study in Ferrara will take all of their classes at the Università degli Studi di Ferrara alongside Italian students.
-Single-semester students will take a course at the Centro Linguistico d'Ateneo that focuses on writing for academic purposes, as well as three units worth of university courses.
-Year-long students will enroll in four university courses only during their second semester.
+Single-semester students will take a course at the Centro Linguistico d'Ateneo that focuses on writing for academic purposes, and attend the university for the remainder of their courses.
+Year-long students will enroll exclusively in university courses only during their second semester.
 They select their courses from a wide variety of disciplines including: Anthropology, Architecture, Art History, Biology, Chemistry, Economics, History, Law [Politics], Linguistics, Literature, Mathematics, Philosophy, Psychology, Sociology, and Physics.

 Click here for a list of available disciplines by site in Italy.